 - Microsoft QR Codes

-QR Codes created using Microsoft tools such as Microsoft Edge or Dynamics 365 Marketing do not expire unless the content or link they point to becomes inaccessible.
+QR Codes created using Microsoft tools such as Microsoft Edge or Dynamics 365 Business Central do not expire unless the content or link they point to becomes inaccessible.
 However, if third-party services are used within Microsoft apps, their expiration depends on the provider’s policies.

 - Canva QR Codes